hckmd/hckmd.github.io/japan-2023/tokyo-2.md

 We saw there was a floor where events were held, so we looked up what events were happening.
 With the help of Google Translate, we figured out there was a J-Pop group doing some kind of live event and, with the help of staff there, we got in to the event (and it was free entry!).

-The event turned out to be a live performance from [Norari Kurari](https://jpop.fandom.com/wiki/Norari_Kurari){:target="_blank"}.
+The event turned out to be a live performance from [Norari Kurari](https://jpop.fandom.com/wiki/Norari_Kurari){:class="text-info" target="_blank"}.
 We didn't know their music at all but the show was so much fun and the crowd (around 40-50 people from our guess-timate) were so enthusiastic.
 Ben bought a CD and was given a ticket, which he was told to give a staff member after the show.
 We then figured out this ticket entitled him to meet of the of the members of Norari Kurari and get a photo with them (he chose to get a picture with Hina Fujiyoshi, shown above).

 After the show, we wandered around Shibuya some more and ended up in Hyakkendana.
 Hyakkendana is a district that has a lot of bars, restaurants and love hotels.
-We went to an excellent [standing bar called Stand Umineko SiB100](https://g.co/kgs/rxjDN7){:target="_blank"} that had a bunch of different craft beers, before heading back towards the train station.
+We went to an excellent [standing bar called Stand Umineko SiB100](https://g.co/kgs/rxjDN7){:class="text-info" target="_blank"} that had a bunch of different craft beers, before heading back towards the train station.
-On the way to the train station, we saw a bar called [The Church](https://www.google.com/maps/place/Dogenzaka+Church+-The+Church-/@35.6585972,139.6969009,15z/data=!4m6!3m5!1s0x60188d5811612fbf:0x8aa9b26f088ad26f!8m2!3d35.6585972!4d139.6969009!16s%2Fg%2F11spmnkz63?entry=ttu){:target="_blank"} and checked that out.
+On the way to the train station, we saw a bar called [The Church](https://www.google.com/maps/place/Dogenzaka+Church+-The+Church-/@35.6585972,139.6969009,15z/data=!4m6!3m5!1s0x60188d5811612fbf:0x8aa9b26f088ad26f!8m2!3d35.6585972!4d139.6969009!16s%2Fg%2F11spmnkz63?entry=ttu){:class="text-info" target="_blank"} and checked that out.
 It was an interesting place - the staff were dressed as nuns and the seats were arranged like pews in a church, with an altar at the front (see video above).
 We had a quick drink there and headed back to our AirBnB.